hmcts/auto-shutdown/README.md

 In this example, the shutdown start date should be 20-03-2024 with an end date of 20-03-2024.
 Tip: Leaving the end date blank will default the end date to the same as the start date.

-### How is approval added?
+### How is an approval added?

-Request can be approved by adding the "approved" label to the request.
+A request can be approved by adding the "approved" label to the request.

 <img src="images/request-approval.png" alt="approval"/>